Brent Waters

 Brent R. Waters is an American computer scientist, specializing in cryptography and computer security.
-He is currently a professor of Computer Science at the University of Texas at Austin.

 Career

 Waters attended the University of California, Los Angeles, where he graduated in 2000, with a BS in computer science.
 He earned a PhD in computer science from Princeton University in 2004.

 Waters completed his post-doctoral work at Stanford University from 2004 to 2005, hosted by Dan Boneh, and then worked at SRI International as a computer scientist until 2008.
 In 2008, he joined the University of Texas at Austin, where he currently holds the title of Professor in the Department of Computer Science.
-In July 2019, he joined NTT Research to work in their Cryptography and Information Security (CIS) Laboratory.
+In July 2019, he joined to work in their Cryptography and Information Security (CIS) Laboratory.

 In 2005, Waters first proposed the concepts of attribute-based encryption and functional encryption with Amit Sahai.

+Brent Waters currently works as the director of the NTT Research Cryptography and Information Security (CIS) Lab and Distinguished Scientist at NTT Research.

 Awards

 Waters was awarded the Sloan Research Fellowship in 2010.
 In 2011, he was awarded the Presidential Early Career Award for Scientists and Engineers and a Packard Fellowship.
 In 2015, he was awarded the Grace Murray Hopper Award, for the introduction and development of the concepts of attribute-based encryption and functional encryption.
 In 2019, he was named a Simons Investigator in theoretical computer science.
 He was elected an ACM Fellow in 2021.